 Upskirting is a highly intrusive practice, which typically involves someone taking a picture under another person's clothing without their knowledge, with the intention of viewing their genitals or buttocks (with or without underwear).
 It is now a specific criminal offence in England and Wales.
-It can take place in a range of places, e.g., British Transport Police have seen a rise of reports on public transport.

-The law captures instances where the purpose of the behaviour is to obtain sexual gratification or to cause humiliation, distress, or alarm.
 Perpetrators will now face two years in prison with the most serious offenders being placed on the sex offenders' register.
 Criminalising this distressing practice aims to deter people from committing the crime.